 Trident Tackle Whiting Rigs in action

-I took the rigs out to Corio Bay fishing from my Hobie Pro Angler 14 kayak to give them a good test.
-Peddled out to 4 meters deep and anchored up and then proceeded to drop a berley pot full of whiting pellets and crushed pilchards.
+I tested the rigs at Corio Bay fishing from my Hobie Pro Angler 14 kayak.
+Started by peddled out to 4 meters deep and anchored up.
+Then proceeded to drop a berley pot full of whiting pellets and crushed pilchards.
 I had 2 rods set up, both with a Trident whiting rig on each and I attached the smallest sinker that I had as the conditions were nice and calm.
 For bait, I was using pipis and small strips of squid.

 Immediately I started catching fish.
 In the first hour, I caught 5 whiting between 30 and 45 cm, 2 flathead between 42 and 48 cm and countless pinkies under 30cm.
 The rigs stood up well.
 No signs of wear and tear on the line or hooks.
 After each catch simply rebaiting and throwing back out to catch another.
 I fished for 3 hours and the trend continued catching more whiting, more flathead and an avalanche of small pinkies.
 With the odd pinkie around 35cm being caught.
 Also the odd banjo and toadfish.